scottmckuen/qoord/README.md

 games, which are incredibly cool.

-There's also https://quantum.country, which is introductory material in circuit-model quantum computing, by Nielsen and Matusek.
+There's also https://quantum.country, which is introductory material in circuit-model quantum computing, by Michael Nielsen and Andy Matuschak.
 Nielsen also co-wrote "Mike and Ike", the standard intro to quantum computing / quantum information textbook.
 The Quantum Country site is part of his work on finding alternative ways to teach deep topics.